 Conductors and soloists

-The New Brunswick native’s recent and upcoming seasons include Dear Life and Vivier’s Lonely Child for the National Arts Centre Orchestra in Ottawa and the extensive European Tour which followed; the title role in Beethoven’s Leonore (1805) for Opera Lafayette (D.C); the role of Despina in Cosi fan tutte for Vancouver Opera; Vivier’s Lonely Child and Mozart’s Requiem for the Vancouver Symphony; Handel’s Messiah for the Vancouver Chamber Choir; and she curated a programme for Montréal’s Arion at Bourgie Hall.
-Further engagements have included Blow’s Venus and Adonis for Clavecin en Concert, Lonely Child for Symphony Nova Scotia, Goercki’s Symphony No. 3 for the Winnipeg Symphony, and Cherubini’s Stabat Mater for Ottawa’s Thirteen Strings.
-Of special interest were performances of scenes from late eighteenth century French operas by Sacchini, Cherubini and Martini, conducted by Ryan Brown for Opera Lafayette in D.C. and New York.
-Other credits in the USA and Canada include Messiah for Portland Baroque, the Naples Philharmonic, the New Jersey Symphony and Orchestre symhonique de Trois-Rivières; Fauré’s Requiem for the Vancouver Symphony; Carmina Burana for Festival de Lanaudière; Mahler’s Symphony No. 2 for the Kingston and Ottawa symphonies; Bach Cantatas for Stratford Summer Music; the title role in Theodora for Vancouver Early Music; the Countess in Le Nozze de Figaro for Opera Lyra Ottawa; and Beethoven’s Mass In C with Tafelmusik.
+The New Brunswick native’s recent and upcoming seasons include Dear Life and Vivier’s Lonely Child for the National Arts Centre Orchestra in Ottawa and the extensive European tour that followed; the title role in Beethoven’s Leonore (1805) for Opera Lafayette (D.C); the role of Despina in Cosi fan tutte for Vancouver Opera; Vivier’s Lonely Child and Mozart’s Requiem for the Vancouver Symphony; Handel’s Messiah for the Vancouver Chamber Choir; and curation of a program for Montréal’s Arion at Bourgie Hall.
+Other engagements have included Blow’s Venus and Adonis for Clavecin en Concert, Lonely Child for Symphony Nova Scotia, Goercki’s Symphony No. 3 for the Winnipeg Symphony, and Cherubini’s Stabat Mater for Ottawa’s Thirteen Strings.
+Of special interest were performances of scenes from late eighteenth century French operas by Sacchini, Cherubini, and Martini, conducted by Ryan Brown for Opera Lafayette in Washington, D.C. and New York.

-Allyson’s discography features the Juno-nominated Orlando by George Frideric Handel with the Pacific Baroque Orchestra and Alexander Weimann (ATMA).
-Other CDs include the Juno- and ADISQ-nominated recording of Caldara’s La conversione di Coldoveo, Re di Francia (ATMA); Bellini’s Norma with the Warsaw Philharmonic (Philharmonia Narodowa); two works by Harry Somers, Serinette and A Midwinter Night’s Dream (Centrediscs); and Ukrainian music by composer Mykola Lysenko in a six-disc collection on the Musica Leopolis label.
+Allyson McHardy’s discography includes the Juno-nominated Summer Night-Healey Willan with the Canadian Art Song Project (Centrediscs).
+Other CDs include the Juno-nominated Orlando by George Frideric Handel with the Pacific Baroque Orchestra and Alexander Weimann (ATMA), the Juno- and ADISQ-nominated recording of Caldara’s La Conversione di Clodoveo, Re di Francia (ATMA), Bellini’s Norma with the Warsaw Philharmonic (Philharmonia Narodowa), two works by Harry Somers—Serinette and A Midwinter Night’s Dream (Centrediscs)—and Ukrainian art songs by composer Mykola Lysenko in a six-disc collection on the Musica Leopolis label.

-American-Canadian Zach Finkelstein has quickly established himself as a leading tenor soloist in North America and abroad, from Seattle’s Benaroya Hall to New York’s Lincoln Center to London’s Sadler’s Wells to the National Arts Center in Beijing, China.
+American-Canadian Zach Finkelstein has rapidly established himself as a leading tenor soloist in North America and abroad, from Seattle’s Benaroya Hall and New York’s Lincoln Center to London’s Sadler’s Wells and the National Arts Center in Beijing, China.

-In the concert world, Zach is known for his “refined” and “elegant” (Vancouver Observer) interpretation of the works of Bach, Handel, Haydn, and Mozart among others.
-In the spring of 2018, Zach stepped in on an afternoon’s notice for the soloist in Carmina Burana with the Seattle Symphony and was heard again in the role in 2019 with the Kamloops Symphony and the Pacific Northwest Ballet’s staged production.
-In the past five years, Zach has sung 32 performances of Handel’s Messiah with 14 presenting organizations, including the Virginia Symphony, the Florida Orchestra, the Calgary Philarmonic, and the Winnipeg Symphony.
-Zach also regularly tours as Bach Evangelist in both the Johannespassion and Matthäuspassion across North America- two upcoming engagements include Canada’s Vancouver Chamber Choir and the Florida Symphony- as well as the Bach tenor solos for all the composer’s major works.
+In the concert world, Zach is known for his “refined” and “elegant” (Vancouver Observer) interpretations of the works of Bach, Handel, Haydn, and Mozart among others.
+In the spring of 2018, Zach stepped in on an afternoon’s notice to replace the soloist in Carmina Burana with the Seattle Symphony and was heard again in the role in 2019 with the Kamloops Symphony and in Pacific Northwest Ballet’s stage production.
+In the past five years, Zach has sung 32 performances of Handel’s Messiah with 14 presenting organizations, including the Virginia Symphony, the Florida Orchestra, the Calgary Philharmonic, and the Winnipeg Symphony.
+Zach also regularly tours as Bach Evangelist in both the Johannespassion and Matthäuspassion across North America (upcoming engagements include the Vancouver Chamber Choir and the Florida Symphony) as well as a tenor soloist for all the composer’s major works.

-Hailed by Anthony Tommasini of the New York Times as a “compelling tenor,” he made his New York City Opera debut as Mambre in Rossini’s Mosè in Egitto.
-Finkelstein has sung the role of Damon “with sensitivity and grace” (Boston Classical Review) in Acis and Galatea, performances conducted by Nicholas McGegan leading Philharmonia Baroque in Berkeley, CA as well as with the Handel and Haydn Society in Boston, MA.
-He made his haute-contre debut as Orphee in back-to-back productions of Gluck’s Orphee et Eurydice with Brava!
+Hailed by Anthony Tommasini of the New York Times as a “compelling tenor,” he made his New York City Opera debut as Mambre in Rossini’s Mosè in Egitto. sang the role of Damon “with sensitivity and grace” (Boston Classical Review) in Acis and Galatea, and appeared under conductor Nicholas McGegan leading Philharmonia Baroque in Berkeley, California, and the Handel and Haydn Society in Boston.
+He made his haute-contre debut as Orphée in back-to-back productions of Gluck’s Orphée et Eurydice with Brava!
 Opera Theatre (English) and Opera Grand Rapids (French).

 Cantata Wo soll ich fliehen hin, BWV5